How to Quickly Change (Or Reset) WordPress Password

 If you have access to the email address associated with your WordPress admin account, click on the “Lost your password?” link on the login page.

 On the next screen, enter the email address associated with your WordPress account.
-If everything checks out, WordPress will send you a password reset link to your email.
+WordPress will send you a password reset link to your email if everything checks out.

-If you do not know the email address of the account but have access to the database, then you can edit the password stored in the database directly.
+If you do not know the account’s email address but have access to the database, you can edit the password stored in the database directly.

-Note: In this method, we will be using phpMyAdmin to execute the SQL queries.
-If you are comfortable in working with the CLI, you can execute SQL queries directly in your terminal.
+Note: In this method, we will execute the SQL queries using phpMyAdmin.
+If you are comfortable working with the CLI, you can execute SQL queries directly in your terminal.
+However, phpMyAdmin is usually readily available on cPanel-based hosting providers.

 1. Access your hosting control panel and open phpMyAdmin.